sumup-oss/foundry/README.md

 $ npx foundry run eslint src
 ```

 Here, `src` is the folder you want ESLint to check.
-Note that you can use any of the command line flags and arguments supported by ESLint and other tools.
-Foundry simply forwards them and they get handled by the tool.
+Note that you can use any of the command-line flags and arguments supported by ESLint and other tools.
+Foundry forwards them so they get handled by the tool.
 For example, to have ESLint fix your linting errors, run `npx foundry run eslint --fix src`.

 ## Why?